demisto/content-docs/content-repo/extra-docs/articles/processing_google_forms_via_webhook.md

   8. Add an [on Submit trigger](https://developers.google.com/apps-script/guides/triggers) to the context of the form and choose the *atFormSubmit* function to run when the form is submitted.
   9. You can debug your work in the [Executions Feature](https://developers.google.com/apps-script/guides/v8-runtime?hl=en#view_executions).

-That's it, now every form submission will be reflected and managed by your playbook in Contex XSOAR.
+That's it, now every form submission will be reflected and managed by your playbook in Cortex XSOAR.